ImBran/Win10SS/WIn10SS_README.txt

 Use at your own risk.
 This program has been written for personal use to help assist in the initialization process of the OS and not substitute for any anti-virus or defensive measures against corruption.

 COPYRIGHT (c) 2018 brandonmarcelle.com | All rights reserved.
-Win10Helper and its use are subject to a fair use agreement.
+WinSS and its use are subject to a fair use agreement.